lugatuic/lug-docs/rfc0000-lug-constitution.md

 ## <a name="Executive-Committee"></a> Executive Committee

 The Executive Committee shall be the primary governing body of the LUG.
-It will conduct, on behalf of the LUG, all buisness it deems necessary and consist of three sets: Traditional Officers, Non-Traditional Officers, and The Vox.
+It will conduct, on behalf of the LUG, all business it deems necessary and consist of three sets: Traditional Officers, Non-Traditional Officers, and The Vox.

 ### <a name="Voting-and-Quorum"></a> Voting and Quorum